AFO (CAFO/MAFO) Information Page

 A. Maryland Court of Appeals Uphold CAFO/MAFO Permit

-Maryland's General Discharge Permit for Animal Feeding Operations (General Discharge Permit) has been upheld as a valid general permit by the Maryland courts.
-This removes uncertainty for animal feeding operations (AFOs) that the General Discharge Permit is legally sufficient.
-All AFOs that meet the requirements for needing coverage under the General Discharge Permit should submit an NOI and the required plans, if they have not already done so.
+Maryland's General Discharge Permit for Animal Feeding Operations (General Discharge Permit) (09AF, MDG01) has been upheld as a valid general permit by the Maryland courts.
+This removes uncertainty for AFOs that the GD Permit is legally sufficient.
+All AFOs that meet the requirements for needing coverage under the GD Permit should submit an NOI and the required plans, if they have not already done so.
 See Section XIII for more information on the history of the GD Permit.
 This GD Permit was renewed on December 1, 2014.

-All concentrated animal feeding operations (CAFOs) that are registered under the "General Discharge Permit for Animal Feeding Operations" or have entered into the "General Compliance Schedule for Applicants for CAFO Coverage" or the "General Compliance Schedule for Applicants for Concentrated Animal Feeding Operation (CAFO) Coverage with Comprehensive Nutrient Management Plans (CNMPs) Pending Review and Public Comment" were required to submit their CAFO/MAFO Annual Implementation Reports (AIR Form) by March 1, 2013 covering calendar year 2012.
+All concentrated animal feeding operations (CAFOs) that are registered under the "General Discharge Permit for Animal Feeding Operations" or have entered into the "General Compliance Schedule for Applicants for CAFO Coverage" are required to submit their CAFO/MAFO Annual Implementation Reports (AIR Form) by March 1st of every year covering the previous calendar year.

-For the second year, the Maryland Department of Agriculture (MDA) and the Maryland Department of the Environment (MDE) have consolidated their respective annual reports for AFOs into a single report.
-This consolidation will make the AIR Form submittal less confusing to farmers which grow livestock and poultry.
+For the last several years, the Maryland Department of Agriculture (MDA) and the Maryland Department of the Environment (MDE) have consolidated their respective annual reports for AFOs into a single report.
+This consolidation will make the AIR Form submittal less confusing to farmers who grow livestock and poultry.
 Applicable livestock and poultry farmers will receive one consolidated AIR Form from MDA.
 Once completed, this AIR Form should be mailed back to MDA.
 MDA will, in turn, forward the AFO AIR Forms to MDE.

-If your operation is required to submit an AFO annual report and you have not received the four-page AFO AIR Form, please contact Debbie of MDA at 410-841-5959.
-Registered Maryland Animal Feeding Operations (MAFOs) are required to submit the two-page MDA AIR Form to MDA.
+If your operation is required to submit an AFO annual report and you have not received the AFO AIR Form, please contact MDA at 410-841-5959.
+Registered MAFOs are required to submit the standard MDA AIR Form to MDA.

 C. MDE Provides Catastrophic Poultry Mortality Guidance

-D. MDE Adds New Approved Alternatives to the 100-foot Setback Standards for CAFOs and MAFOs
+D. MDE Adds Approved Alternatives to the 100-foot Setback Standards for CAFOs and MAFOs

 MDE has established new "approved alternatives" to the 100-foot setback standards required of CAFOs and MAFOs.
-As required under Maryland's CAFO/MAFO regulations and permit, MDE consulted with the Maryland Department of Agriculture, USDA-Natural Resources Conservation Service and the University of Maryland Extension in their deliberations in establishing these approved alternatives.
+As required under Maryland's AFO regulations and permit, MDE consulted with the MDA, USDA-Natural Resources Conservation Service and the University of Maryland Extension in their deliberations in establishing these approved alternatives.
 The alternatives will give CAFOs and MAFOs additional practices to use during the development of a farm's comprehensive nutrient management plan or nutrient management plan for application of manure.
 The document "Maryland Setback Standards and Approved Alternatives Consistent with CAFO/MAFO Requirements" is available by clicking on this link.